Snow is in the forecast here in Wisconsin, which means it's Soup Season!

-Below is the recipe exactly as I make it, but you can modify it to lower it's fat content by substituting EVOO or coconut oil for some of the butter, smoked turkey sausage instead of pork keilbasa, and omit the bacon.
-However, I can not vouch for the flavor if you do this since it's the fat and smokiness that makes this soup so delicious.
+Below is the recipe exactly as I make it, but you can modify it to lower the fat content by substituting EVOO or coconut oil for some of the butter, smoked turkey sausage instead of pork keilbasa, and omit the bacon.
+However, I can not vouch for the flavor if you do this because it's the fat and smokiness that makes this soup so savory and delicious.

 French Cabbage Soup